dull-bird/cv_debug_mate_cpp/README.md

   - `Jet Colormap`: Colorize by grayscale (or mean RGB) using Jet
 - **Flexible Value Formatting**: Display pixel values as Fixed(3), Fixed(6), or Scientific notation
 - **UI Scaling**: Adjustable scale for high-DPI monitors (Auto, 1x, 1.25x, 1.5x, 2x)
-- **Small Image Auto-Scale**: Mats are auto-zoomed to a minimum 400px display size
+- **Small Image Auto-Scale**: Mats are auto-zoomed to a suitable display size
 - Zoom in/out with mouse wheel (up to 100x)
 - Pan by dragging
 - Pixel value display on hover